highlights of operations

 In 1996, we built our state-of-the-art storage terminal and loading facility in Apapa.
 The facility has a 103,000-barrel capacity.

-Our energy exploration and production work began more than 50 years ago.
+Our energy exploration and production work in Nigeria began more than 50 years ago.

-Discovered in 1998, the Agbami Field is one of the largest deepwater discoveries in Nigeria’s history.
+Discovered in 1998, the Agbami Field is one of the largest deepwater finds in Nigeria’s history.

 health, environment and safety

-Nigeria is one of three African countries participating in the Arrive Alive program pioneered by Chevron.
+Nigeria is one of three African countries participating in the Arrive Alive road safety program pioneered by Chevron.

 In 2004, Chevron upgraded the Okan Platform, installed in 1963, and other mature platforms to improve pollution prevention measures and safety systems.